 You can also take a less direct approach by highlighting your company culture on your social media accounts and website.
 Chances are, candidates are taking a peek at your Facebook and LinkedIn pages to see what it’s really like to work there.
 Keep candidate engagement high by posting insights into your company on a regular basis.

-Engage and Nurture the Best Candidates with a Solid Recruitment Marketing Strategy
+5. Have a Solid Recruitment Marketing Strategy

 Boosting candidate engagement is only one part of the recruitment puzzle.
 If you want help planning a comprehensive strategy from start to finish, download our free guide, 5 Steps to a Recruitment Marketing Strategy: